 - more salt to taste if needed

 - Trim the ends of the cucumber and spiralize the cucumbers or use a julienne peeler.
 Place the sliced cucumbers in a colander and toss them with the 1 teaspoon of salt.
 Let the cucumbers sit in the colander in the sink for at least 5 minutes to draw out excess water/moisture..

-- While the cucumber is draining spiralize or peel the carrots and chop the sweet peppers.
+- While the cucumber is sitting, spiralize or peel the carrots and chop the sweet peppers.
 You can also use this time to prepare the dressing.

 - Once the cucumber has drained for 15 minutes, spread them out on a layer of paper towels, or a clean dish towel, and gently pat out as much moisture as you can.